alintulu/Run3ScoutingJetTagging/README.md

 While for mass regression, [the soft-max unit is removed](https://github.com/alintulu/Run3ScoutingJetTagging/blob/main/Training/AK8/massreg/network/massreg.py#L31) which allows the output to be a single real number.

-The training is performed by running the `train_cpu.sh` and `train_gpu.sh` files.
+The training is performed by running the `train.sh` file.
 Set the desired batch size, number of epochs etc before starting the training.

 # Evaluation